AishatAdewoyin/AishatAdewoyin/README.md

 - 🎓 Pursuing a **Bachelor's in Data Science** at Miva Open University.
 - 📚 Studying **Advanced Diploma in Software Engineering(ADSE) with specialization in AI/ML** at Aptech Nigeria.
 - 🚀 Building and completing **real-life AI/ML and web development projects which is very key, for my accountability purposes**.
-- 💡 Focused on creating **AI solutions** for mental well-being and women's health.
+- 💡 Focusing on creating **AI solutions** for mental well-being and women's health.

 ---